-Please note that for employees with an hourly salary, certain absences types (e.g. paid vacation or sickness) on workdays are automatically included in payroll calculations.
-The prerequisite for this is that the function Consider time tracked during absences of this type as overtime? is activated for the respective absence type(s).
-Click here for further information.
+For employees with an hourly salary, certain absences types (e.g. paid vacation or sickness) on workdays will be automatically included in payroll calculations, as long as the option Consider time tracked during absences of this type as overtime? is active for the respective absence type.

 The individual values are composed as follows:

-|Month balance||All overtime recorded within the month without deductions.|
+|Tracked||All overtime recorded within the month without deductions.|

 |Total balance||Overtime balance since time tracking began, once overtime has been approved.|

-The Overtime balance
+The Overtime Balance View

 If you enter a negative value under Overtime Hours, this number of hours will be deducted from the balance.
-If the value is positive, the number of hours is added.
+If the value is positive, the number of hours will be added.

 Fixed salary x 3 / 13 / department’s weekly hours (fixed salary x 3 months / 13 weeks / department’s weekly hours)